Alarplasty Surgical Procedure in Bangkok, Thailand

 Preparation for Alarplasty

-- Consult with a plastic surgeon
+- Consult with an alarplasty surgeon or plastic surgeon and pass a physical exam

 - Stop smoking or drinking alcohol at least two weeks before and after the surgery